HaedronResearch/TimeBars.jl/RATIONALE.md

 # Rationale
-Disclaimer: This package is early in development and I am experimenting with how things work.
+Disclaimer: This package is in development and I am experimenting with how things work.

 ## Why this Package?
 There have been many approaches to working with time series that have been introduced in Julia.

 Of the most popular approaches, on one side you have `AbstractArray` and on the other you have `DataFrames.jl`.
-I use standard arrays a lot, but a table-like structure is nice for when you have columns of different types, or when you need to add lots of columns and change the structure a lot.
+I use standard arrays a lot, but a table-like structure is nice for when you have columns of different types, or when you need to add lots of columns and change the structure often.
 DataFrames.jl is particularly nice for that second case.
-I don't use tables much in my time series work, but I do sometimes use them.
+I don't use tables much in my time series work, but I sometimes use them.

 However, when it comes to time series I always felt like something was missing.
 One thing I realized is that my main use for tables is for operations that are entirely relative to the timestamp.
 Things like resampling, expanding the index, shifting, groupby aggregation (over the timestamps), and so on.
 When all that is done, I convert to arrays and do the "real work".
 Most of the interesting stuff I have is for `AbstractArray`.

 If you look at `DataFrames.jl`, there is a lot of functionality (and complexity) that it provides that I don't need.
 I'm generally not adding many columns or doing very complicated querying on the DataFrame/table.
 I just need basic operations, that are almost always relative to a timestamp index column.
 I made `DateTimeDataFrames.jl` to work with `DataFrame` in that context.
 However, there was still things I didnt like about `DataFrames.jl`.
 It's large/complex, it has things I don't want/need, and I subjectively found parts of the interface unintuitive.
 They kind of steer you away from Julia interfaces and concepts (e.g. `filter` and broadcasting).
-There is also the type-instability aspect of DataFrames (perhaps the importance of which has been overblown for most table use cases).
+There is also the type-instability aspect of DataFrames (perhaps the actual relevance of which has been overblown for most table use cases).

 One of the things I always wanted was the ability to specialize on different kinds of tables (i.e. with different columns) when writing methods.
-If you don't make the columns part of the type, you lose a lot of power.
+If you don't make the columns part of the type, you lose a lot of expressive power.
 I find the multiple dispatch and type functionality of Julia to be among the most powerful features of the language.

 There are a number of "timeseries table" packages.
 They do nice things, but they also tend to add on a lot I don't want (e.g. arbitrary operations like "percent change").
 They end up adding on things I don't want for a table package.
 I just want a simple, efficient time series table package to do the basic things above.